Investigating $f(R)$-Inflation: background evolution and constraints: Modified gravity inflationary model

 where we introduced the normalized parameters:

-The resulting coupled differential equations for the variables $\phi(x)$ and $\Omega_{r^*}(x)$ can be solved numerically by imposing natural boundary conditions:
+The resulting coupled differential equations for the variables $\phi(x)$, $U^*(x)$ and $\Omega_{r^*}(x)$ can be solved numerically by imposing natural boundary conditions:

-where $x_{\rm end}$ represents the redshift at which the inflationary phase ends.
-An additional constraint on the model’s free parameters is imposed by requiring that, at the end of inflation, the modified Hubble parameter coincides with that of the $\Lambda$CDM model containing only radiation energy density, i.e., $H^2(x_{end}) = H^{*2}$, which holds looking at Eq. \eqref{eq:Hubble_mod} when:
+where we remind that $x_{\rm end}$ represents the redshift at which the inflationary phase ends and we imposed $\phi(x_{end})=1$ since we require the matching condition with a $\Lambda$CDM model, i.e. with GR.